 While reviews may not be the most important factor in Amazon rankings, they greatly influence conversion.
 22% of shoppers won’t look anywhere else once they’ve identified an Amazon product they want to buy, and reviews are a major push when it comes to purchase decisions.
 Research shows that 84% of shoppers trust online reviews as much as a personal recommendation, and 91% of shoppers occasionally or regularly read online reviews.

 Awareness > Consideration > Purchase

-Amazon strategically place reviews in higher location priority before the product specifications or detail bullets.
-Customer feedback appears before your own marketing team’s carefully crafted messaging and even gets its own rollover graphic right in the search page!
+Amazon strategically places reviews in higher location priority before the product specifications and detail bullets.
+Customer feedback appears before your own marketing team’s carefully crafted messaging and even gets its own rollover graphic right on the search page.

-A9 delivers awareness when consumers are searching; it’s reviews that push consumers from consideration to purchase.
-Approximately 70 percent of consumers read reviews before making a purchase and a whopping 68 percent of those shoppers form an opinion on a product after reading between one and six online reviews.
-With so many reviews available and so few being consumed it’s easy to see why companies are scrambling to gather positive feedback on Amazon.##
+While the A9 search algorithm presents consumers with their options, reviews are what push consumers from consideration to purchase.
+Approximately 95% of consumers read reviews before making a purchase, and a whopping 68% of consumers form an opinion on a product after only reading between 1 and 6 online reviews.
+With so many reviews available and so few being consumed before consumers make a purchase decision, it’s easy to see why you should be scrambling to gather positive feedback on Amazon.

 How does Amazon build those review summaries?

 Amazon is very secretive about how it arrives at an item’s star rating summary.
 Reviews and ratings are weighted to scale, but star ratings don’t necessarily correlate with Best Seller or item rank status.
 We do know that Amazon’s models factor in how recently a rating or review was written and whether the purchase was verified.

 Amazon has migrated through several programs to foster unbiased, trustworthy reviews and currently does so through Amazon Vine, an invite-only program that invites trusted Amazon reviewers to review new products.